emeralds-horizon/EMERALDS_Mobility_Model_Cards_on_Zone_Entries_Exits_Prediction/README.md

 *Mobility models are often location specific.
 A model trained in one city may not be directly transferable to another.
 Therefore, specifying the geographic coverage—whether as named regions, a bounding box, or a map plot—is crucial for identifying suitable models.
 Additionally, if the model has been trained to provide predictions for a certain time only, its valid time extent should also be clearly stated*

-The dataset uses zone_codes and entry/exit counts from Latvia.
-(ASK)
+The dataset is trained on data describing public transport demand (number of entries and exits) in Riga (Latvia) and refers to zones of this city.

 ###  Information about training algorithms, parameters, fairness constraints or other applied  approaches, and features